rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

 **Following this process, an update will occur each time a file is saved, placed in or removed from the /app or /public folders**.
 If you're having trouble, refer to the detailed instructions or troubleshooting section below.<br>

-NOTE: The first Live Update in a session could take several minutes to appear; subsequent updates are generally faster.
+NOTE: The first Live Update in a session could take several minutes to appear; subsequent updates generally occur after a few seconds.

 ######(*) A USB cable is required for initial application deployment; RhoStudio does not support deployment over Wi-Fi.